Munster Rugby: Against New Zealand

 Munster first played the All Blacks in 1905, losing 33–0 on the occasion.
 They have played each other many times since then.
 Munster drew with New Zealand 3–3 in 1973 and, in 1978, became, at the time, the only Irish side to have beaten the All Blacks.
 The 12–0 victory occurred on Tuesday 31 October 1978 at Thomond Park, in front of a crowd of 12,000, though many times that number still claim to have been present, such was the occasion.
 Christy Cantillon scored a try with Tony Ward converting.
 Ward also added a drop-goal in each half.
 Until the national team's victory on 5 November 2016, it was the only time an All Blacks team lost to any Irish side in the men's game and forms part of Munster Rugby mythology.
 A stage play named Alone it Stands (by John Breen) and a book entitled Stand Up and Fight: When Munster Beat the All Blacks by Alan English were both based on the event.
 Both have been commercially successful; Alone it Stands has had several sell-out runs in Ireland and abroad and Stand Up and Fight was a bestseller in 2005.

 The All Blacks returned to Thomond Park in November 2008 to commemorate the 30th anniversary of the 1978 match and to celebrate the opening of the new stadium.
 After 76 minutes of the match, Munster were winning 16–13, but a late try from Joe Rokocoko meant the All Blacks won 18–16.

 On 11 November 2016, Munster welcomed the Māori All Blacks to Thomond Park.
 The Māori players paid tribute to Anthony Foley by placing a jersey with his initials on the halfway line before performing the Haka.
 Māori captain Ash Dixon then presented the jersey to Foley's sons.
 Munster went on to win the historic game 27–14.

+On 3 February 2024, Munster hosted a world first 'Clash of Champions' against the Crusaders, the 14-time champions of Super Rugby, at Páirc Uí Chaoimh in Cork.
+Munster edged out the Crusaders to win 21–19, having led 14–7 at half-time.
+The Crusaders were coached by Former Munster Head Coach Rob Penney.